Some ingredients in the NuHair and Shen Min DHT Blocker products can cause side effects. This review explains the potential risks.

 For example, if you were to take the recommend daily dose of Shen Min DHT Blocker (2 tablets) and the men’s or women's formula (2 tablets) you’ll be putting a total of 850 mg of he shou wu into your body every day.
 Use the topical solution as well, and you’ll be adding even more!

-To be honest, having spent quite a lot of time researching, I think it’s all a bit of a mess really.
+Possibly - having spent quite some time researching, I think it’s all a bit of a mess really!
 The ingredient list, dose, number of tablets contained in each bottle, and product price all seem to vary from one website to the next.